 M.V.
 Burgundy aground, 1970

-Above: tanker heading for Dunball oil depot.
+Above: first oil tanker heading for Dunball oil depot.

 Dredgers still navigate the Parrett to unload at Dunball wharf.

 Photo above from 1950’s or 60’s

 For a brief period during the 1980’s a hovercraft service operated taking in Weston, Burnham, Minehead, Barry and Cardiff.
 This had been a long time coming following an experimentgal service from Weston to Penarth in 1963.